Imrul2322/Data-Cleaning-Explroration-and-Visualization/README.md

 ## Works done

 ### 1. 'Data Exploration SQL'
 Here, I included all SQL codes I used to explore the dataset.
 Created queries to extract specific information I want.
 I used sub-queries, partitions, join, CTE, temp table and lot more.
+Data was not clean.
+I will work on this and show in later file.
+I needed to explore the dataset many times to get what I want.

 ### 2.